rvodden/behat-wordpress-extension/.github/CONTRIBUTING.md

  * If your changes are not up to date -- rebase your branch on the parent branch.
  * Follow the conventions used in the project.
  * Remember about documentation.
- * Don't bump the version.
+ * Do not bump the version number.

 ## Project standards